 He was replaced in September 1987 by the well-known music publisher and tireless copyright lobbyist Brian Chater who, due to a restructuring of CIRPA, later became the President and has occupied this position ever since.

 The original board consisted of Terry Brown, Bernie Finkelstein, Greg Hambleton, Paul Hoffert, Jack Richardson, Mel Shaw and Tom Williams.
 Early Presidents included Greg Hambleton of Axe Records, Tom Williams of Attic Records as well as Bob Morten and John Watt.

-Since then well-respected industry figures such as Vic Wilson, Andrew Hermant, Al Mair, Ray Danniels, Bernie Finkelstein and, currently, Earl Rosen have served as President and Chair of the Board of Directors.
+Since then well-respected industry figures such as Vic Wilson, Andrew Hermant, Al Mair, Ray Danniels, Bernie Finkelstein, Earl Rosen, Shauna de Cartier, Lisa Logutenkow and Tim Potocic have served as President and Chair of the Board of Directors.

 - Promote the independent Canadian record production industry and to attain high standards of quality in record production in Canada

 - Provide a forum for the gathering, discussion and dissemination of information relating to independent record production in Canada